tmagcaya/Internship-Bootcamp/content/Week_1/strategy.md

   - First applicants get preference so use Simplify's website of internships to apply to most recent then others.
 - Use Simplify's chrome extension to fill out applications faster (someone please add links here)

+### What do you want to be when you grow up? - Work in progress
+It's cliche but has a deeper side.
+What do you want to be when you grow up may mean:
+- What would you want to do in life and if you don't do this you would regret it?

+If you wanted experience from life and minimal work
+If you wanted fame
+If you wanted money

+Another side to this is how you percieve the world:
+- If you think we only have 5 years before AGI, then you can probably prioritize finishing school early.